Residual (entertainment industry)

-Residuals are financial compensations that are paid to the actors, film or television directors, and others involved in making TV shows and movies in cases of reruns, syndication, DVD release, or online streaming release.
-Residuals are calculated and administered by industry trade unions like SAG-AFTRA, the Directors Guild of America, and the Writers Guild of America.
+Residuals are financial compensations that are paid to film or television actors, writers, directors, and others involved in making TV shows and movies in cases of the cable reruns, syndication, DVD release, or licensing to streaming media.
+Residuals are calculated by producers and studios, and administered by industry trade unions like SAG-AFTRA, the Directors Guild of America, and the Writers Guild of America.
 The word is typically used in the plural form.

 History

 Technological advances gave rise to residual payments, and their evolution can be traced in terms of those technologies.

 Radio

 Residuals were established in U.S. network radio.
 Live radio programs with nationwide audiences were generally performed either two or three times to account for different time zones between the east and west coasts of the United States.
 The performers were paid for each performance.
 After audio "transcription disc" technology became widely available in the late 1930s, it was initially used to make recordings to send to radio stations that were not connected to the live network.
 As sound quality improved, radio networks began using them for time-delaying west coast broadcasts, eventually eliminating the need for multiple performances.
 The performers were kept on standby and paid for a second performance in case there were technical problems.
 This established the precedent for residual payments from recorded performances.